Skip to main content

 • whether the setup supports the tariff or export arrangement you want to use

-Octopus says its own battery-only installation prices, checked on 3 May 2026, start from £3,447 for a 5kWh smart battery, £4,836 for a 10kWh smart battery and £7,499 for a 13.5kWh Tesla Powerwall 3 battery.
+Octopus says its own battery-only installation prices, checked again on 4 July 2026, start from £3,947 for a smart 5kWh battery, £5,336 for a smart 10kWh battery and £7,999 for a 13.5kWh Tesla Powerwall 3 battery.
 Treat those as supplier snapshot prices, not a general market quote.
 For current pricing, check Octopus’s battery-only installation page or get a direct quote.

 Does a battery pay for itself?